EBI-Metagenomics/genome_uploader/README.md

   * `--password PASSWORD`: webin password
   * `--centre_name CENTRE_NAME`: name of the centre uploading genomes

+The script produces the following files and folders:
+  * `bin_upload` or `MAG_upload` folder (according to the upload type)
+   - `manifests` folder: contains all generated manifests
+   - `genome_samples.xml`: xml generated to register samples on ENA before the upload
+   - `bin_backup.json` or `MAGbackup.json`: backup file to prevent re-download of metadata from ENA.
+Deletion can be force with the `--force` option
+   - `registered_bins\MAGs.tsv`: contains a list of genomes registered on ENA.
+This file is needed for manifest generation - do not delete it.
+If the submission hasn't been launched in `--live` mode, a `test` file with test accessions will be generated.
+   - `submission.xml`: xml needed for genome registration on ENA

 ## What to do next
 Once manifest files are generated, it will be necessary to use ENA's webin-cli resource to upload genomes.
 More information can be found [here](<https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html>).